EbenZergaw/spider-crm/README.md

 **1.c) Viewing and Retrieving Customer Data**
 When the user is creating a new order or viewing customer data, the system will return their information.
 **1.d) Updating Customer Information**
-If a change occurs, such as a company contact changes their number or moves to a new location, the user will update that information accordingly in the system.
+If a change occurs or the customer moves along the sales stages, the user will update that information accordingly in the system.

-## Use Case 2: Project Management
+### Use Case 2: Project Management
 **2.a) Creating and Assigning Tasks**
 After a new order has been created in the system, the user can create tasks for that order and assign it to specific individuals or departments.
 Each TASK will include: